EndPointCorp/end-point-blog/2011/07/01/home-router-problems-with-0-ip-address.html.md

 We moved the website to a different IP address on the same server, and they had no problem accessing it.

-The routers are obviously broken, but there's little sense arguing about that.
-For now we avoid using any .0 IP address because there are going to be some few people who can't reach it.
+The routers are obviously broken, but there’s little sense arguing about that.
+For now we avoid using any .0 IP address because there are going to be some few people who can’t reach it.